 Only 20% of players complete games – that’s very low.
 But the completion rate of narrative games is 60-70% – three times higher.

-It’s ideal if you’re a writer looking to work in a different, ever-expanding medium, a video game professional looking to create richer and more engaging experiences, or a student wanting to work in the industry.
+Our professional development course is for anyone who loves and plays video games.
+It’s ideal if you’re a writer looking to work in a different, ever-expanding medium, or a video game professional looking to create richer and more engaging experiences.

 We teach this course in groups of up to 15 people.
-You can book as an individual or you can block-book a dedicated class exclusively for your team.
+You can book as an individual, or you can block-book a class for your team.

 The course is suitable if you:

 - Are involved in developing or publishing video games, be it as a designer, producer, artist or programmer, etc.

 - Are new to video game writing and want to learn how to plan and structure your work